filecoin-project/devgrants/rfp-proposals/metamask-snap.md

 # Project Description

-Please describe exactly what you are planning to build.
-Since this is a response to an RFP, make sure to address the request directly.
-If the RFP asked for new ideas, please describe those novel ideas.
-If the RFP provided a clear scope of work, please make sure to acknowledge that you will be addressing that scope of work with this project.

-This section should be 2-3 paragraphs long.

 Recently most famous Ethereum web wallet [MetaMask](http://metamask.io) has introduced a plugin system called [snaps](https://github.com/MetaMask/metamask-snaps-beta/wiki).
 Snaps are therefore plugins that can be developed and used by (decentralized) applications with custom MetaMask behavior.
 This enables a opportunity to connect MetaMask to another blockchain networks such as Filecoin and easily onboard existing Ethereum users into Filecoin.

 We want to build a snap for Filecoin network where existing Ethereum users could get Filecoin addresses and therefore have a wallet that can: